adelomana/csm2022/index.md

 </div>

 # About
-The course dedicates each day to a systems biology highlight relevant to human health:
+The course dedicates each day to a systems biology highlight relevant to human health

 | Week day      | Clinical challenge | Computational approach |
 | ------------- | ------------- | ------------- | ------------- |